ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why humans fight over meaningless authority.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the humor in workplace micro-power battles.

 ---